 Janmarg: The People’s Way

-In 2005, Ahmedabad welcomed ITDP India Programme and other experts to reimagine bus-based transit.
+In 2005, Ahmedabad welcomed us and other experts to reimagine bus-based transit.
 The Janmarg bus rapid transit (BRT) or ‘the people’s way’ started operations in 2009 and has grown from a 12-km corridor to an 97-km network of bus-only lanes.
 From its initial days, passenger numbers have increased from 18,000 to nearly 150,000 people per day.

-As India’s first high-quality BRT system, Janmarg drove the conversation surrounding BRT and many cities were wooed by the proposition of a high-capacity bus network and sought the India Programme’s input.
+As India’s first high-quality BRT system, Janmarg drove the conversation surrounding BRT and many cities were wooed by the proposition of a high-capacity bus network and sought our input.

 Our Cities Ourselves: People-Centric Approach